sigsep/sigsep-mus-db/docs/index.rst

 Usage
 -----

-This package allows to parse and process the *DSD100* in python and therefore make it easy to participate in the SISEC MUS tasks.
+This package allows to parse and process *DSD100* in python and therefore make it easy to participate in the SISEC MUS tasks.

 Providing a compatible function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Participants need to provide a function which separates the mixtures
+Participants can provide a function which separates the mixtures
 into sources.

 -  This function will take an ``Track`` object which can be used in